OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-smile-equity-index-sparse-data.rst

     fixed.set(1);

-none of the parameters are fixed if we use the default **BitSet**.
+None of the parameters are fixed if we use the default **BitSet**.
 Next initial guess values are defined

 .. code-block:: java